 Overview

 A syntax error caught in your browser in two seconds is an error that never reaches production.
-Whether you are debugging a malformed API response, validating a user's email format before a database write, or checking that a regex pattern actually matches what you think it matches, a focused validator beats scrolling through a stack trace or guessing at a typo.
-The five tools below cover the validation tasks developers run into most often โ JSON, email, URL, regex, and HTML โ and every one of them processes your input entirely in the browser.
+Whether you're debugging a malformed API response, validating a user's email format before a database write, or checking that a regex pattern actually matches what you think it matches, a focused validator beats scrolling through a stack trace or guessing at a typo.
+The five tools below cover the validation tasks developers hit most often, JSON, email, URL, regex, and HTML, and every one processes your input entirely in the browser.

 That client-side detail matters more than it sounds.
 Pasting a production API key, a customer's email list, or an internal config file into a server-backed validator means that data leaves your machine.
 Every tool reviewed here runs the validation logic in JavaScript on the page you're looking at, so nothing you paste is ever transmitted anywhere.